hsucherng/boilerplate-metalsmith/dev/README.md

 ### Default Meta

 Just a note: metadata set in the page's YAML always take precedence over those set in `configs/default-meta.js`.

-### Virtual Folder

-The build has a "virtual folder" setup by default — basically, the build sends all the output files into the `virtualFolder` path that is set inside `configs/misc.js`.
-This is to allow for a more organised browser history.

-So, for example, if you are developing a website called *The Jackson Five's*, you should change the value of the `virtualFolder` from `'site'` to `'the-jackson-fives'`.
-After that, your files will be served under `http://localhost:8080/the-jackson-fives/`, and will be distinct in your browser history.

-To disable this, set the `virtualFolder` value to `''`.

 ## Debugging notes